fahimrahmanbooom/Duino-Coin_iOS_App/README.md

 - SwiftUI

 ## Installation
+- Method 1 (Easy): Download IPA file from here: https://appforshare.io/i/2cDD1A .
+You must use Safari browser to visit the link to install the app.
+- Method 2 (Easy): Open the link- https://appforshare.io/i/2cDD1A from any other device then open camera on your iPhone and scan the QR code.
+It will ask you to install the app.
+Just tap install.
+The app     will be installed automatically.
-- Clone the repo.
-Install the app using Xcode or Use the attached IPA file to install or download it from here: https://appforshare.io/i/2cDD1A .
-Use safari to install it from the drive.
-Due to apple's restrictions the app is not available on the appstore.
+- Method 3 (Moderate): Clone the repo.
+Install the app using Xcode.
+* Due to apple's restrictions the app is not available on the appstore.

 ## Usage
 - Login: